 Paper plate awards

-A great alternative to expensive prizes are these sentimental awards.
-Decorate some paper plates with glitter, stickers or ribbon and name them according to the specific skills and attributes you want to reward in your club.
-Some example awards could be:
+Paper plate awards are a great alternative to more costly prizes: decorate some paper plates with glitter, stickers, or ribbon and customise them according to the specific skills and attributes you want to reward in your Dojo.
+Awards could include:

 - Best team player